-CAUTION: Never pull, carry, or hold the sensor by the cable.
-This may sever internal connections.
+CAUTION: Never pull, carry, or hold the transducer by its cable; this may sever internal connections.

-CAUTION: A stainless steel housing must be isolated from a metal hull to prevent electrolytic corrosion.
+CAUTION: Stainless steel housing in a metal hull- Stainless steel housing must be isolated from a metal hull to prevent electrolytic corrosion.
+Use the isolation bushing supplied.